Gerald Bantag

 Gerald Quitaleg Bantag is a former Filipino corrections officer and retired jail officer who served as Director-General of the Bureau of Corrections.
 As of July 2023, a manhunt is underway for his capture due to his alleged major role in the killing of Percy Lapid in 2022.

-A film based on his life titled Heneral Bantag: Anak ng Cordillera has been produced in 2023, starring Jason Abalos as Bantag, though it has yet to be given a release date.

 Education

 Bantag attended the Philippine National Police Academy (PNPA), where he graduated as part of the Kaagapay class of 1996.

 Career

 Jail warden

 Bantag has served as warden in Parañaque, Manila, Malabon, Navotas, and Valenzuela.

 In August 2007, Bantag was formally accused of attempting to murder a teenager in Caloocan when he was Navotas City Bureau of Jail Management and Penology (BJMP) chief.
 He denied such allegations.

 He also headed the BJMP regional office in Mimaropa.

 When Bantag was overseeing the Parañaque City Jail in August 2016, he was injured when a grenade exploded in the prison which also killed 10 detainees.
 The inmates earlier sought to conduct talks with Bantag regarding their concerns of his supposed plan to move them and conduct an inspection for contrabands.

 He was moved to the Manila City Jail after the explosion incident.
 On October 23, 2016, 30 inmates staged a riot protesting against plans to segregate the 2,000 detainees of the prison charged for drug-related offenses and called for Bantag's removal as warden.
 They also alleged that under his watch, the Manila prison has started disallowing visitors to bring in food from the outside which meant that they could only buy food from establishments inside the prison which are supposedly more expensive.